KauzClay/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

     You can also choose to set default values.
 In highly regulated environments, you might not want to allow for any configuration by developers at all.

     In the scenario at the beginning of this tutorial, it says that you must comply with the auditing and logging policy.
     You do not specify any configuration related to auditing or logging in the XRD in this step.
     This is intentional because in this scenario there are strict auditing and logging requirements and cannot permit developers to override those.
     In the next step you learn how to ensure that those requirements get enforced on the resulting RabbitMQ clusters.

 ### <a id="create-composition"></a> Step 3: Create a Crossplane `Composition`

 You do most of the configuration for dynamic provisioning when you create the `Composition`.
+This section has the basics you must know to start to create a `Composition` for use in Tanzu Application Platform.
 For a more detailed explanation about the `Composition`, see the [Crossplane documentation](https://docs.crossplane.io/latest/concepts/composition/).

-The following are the basics you must know to start to create a `Composition` for use in Tanzu Application Platform.
+To create the `Composition`:

 1. Configure a `Composition` by creating a file named `xrabbitmqclusters.messaging.bigcorp.org.composition.yaml` with the following contents: